-Between myth and reality
+Between Myth and Reality

-There are many half-truths circulating about pests:
+Many half-truths circulate about pests:

 But those who rely on myths risk overlooking problems – or acting incorrectly.

-❌ Myth 1: Bed bugs only occur in unclean environments
+❌ Myth 1: Bedbugs only occur in unclean environments

-What really helps: Early detection with bed bug monitors and steam treatment , not cleaning or spraying.
+What really helps: Early detection with bedbug monitors and steam treatment, not cleaning or spraying.

-False!
+Wrong!
 Flies carry germs, bacteria, and fungal spores.

 Even a few animals can contaminate work surfaces – especially in the kitchen.

-Better: LED UV devices or sticky traps instead of chemical sprays.
+Better: LED-UV devices or sticky traps instead of chemical sprays.

 ❌ Myth 3: Chemical agents are the most effective

-Effective alternatives: hot steam, physical traps, monitoring.
+Effective alternatives: Hot steam, physical traps, monitoring.

-❌ Myth 4: Treated once, problem solved
+❌ Myth 4: Once treated, problem solved

 Wrong!
-Without follow-up checks, pests will quickly return.
+Without follow-up checks, pests return quickly.

-Regular monitoring is crucial to prevent re-infestation.
+Regular monitoring is crucial to prevent reinfestation.

-False!
+Wrong!
 Even a few animals indicate nests or breeding sites.

 Those who react early save effort and costs.